-Whereas treatment outcomes with conventional modalities might be variable; in stark contrast, the LANAP protocol allows clinicians to achieve predictable, positive results - including the three-dimensional regeneration of bone.
-Also, the comfort levels associated with this minimally invasive treatment are substantially increasing patient acceptance rates.
+Whereas treatment outcomes with conventional modalities may be variable, in stark contrast the LANAP protocol allows clinicians to achieve predictable positive results - including three-dimensional regeneration of bone.
+Also, comfort levels associated with this minimally invasive treatment are substantially increasing patient acceptance rates.

 Ongoing additional studies are expected to continue to underscore the LANAP protocol advantages and pave the way for its acceptance as a standard of care in treating patients with moderate to severe gum disease.